andela-technology/qualified-docs/content/creating-content/challenges/guides/testing-react.md

 ### Remember that Web Preview is a different environment from the code runner

 The Code Runner that ultimately evaluates candidate submissions is not the same as the Web Preview feature you'll likely want to enable with all React challenges.
-The web preview makes it easy for the candidate to view, manipulate amd test their app in real time.
-However, web preview's different environment complete with its own `package.json` and native browser environment can create a "but it works on my machine!" scenario where the code appears functioning to spec in the web preview but fails in the submitted test cases, resulting in frustration.
+The web preview makes it easy for the candidate to view, manipulate amd test their app in real time in their browser.

+However, web preview's different environment complete with its own `package.json` and native browser environment can create a "but it works on my machine!" scenario where the code appears functioning to spec in the web preview but fails in the submitted test cases executed on our server.

 Instruction clarity, mocking parts of both the web preview and test suite in tandem and providing well-written, transparent test cases are the best tools for navigating the differences between the two environmets.

 In some narrow cases, it may be appropriate to disable web preview and focus on server-side rendering using, for example, [`ReactDOMServer`](https://reactjs.org/docs/react-dom-server.html).
-Our Code Runner does support HTML output, but generally, the benefits of live interaction with Web Preview greatly outweigh the consistency that comes from avoiding it.
+Our Code Runner does support HTML output, but generally, the benefits of live interaction with web preview greatly outweigh the consistency that comes from avoiding it.
 Nonetheless, we mention server-side rendering for completeness.

 ### Communicate assumptions in the instructions